RetroArch allows a second (or further) player, or spectators, to be connected

 - The core is deterministic,

-- The only input devices the core interacts with are the joypad and analog sticks, and
+- The only input devices the core interacts with are the gamepad and analog sticks, and

 - Both the core and the loaded content are identical on host and client.